 |116 x 88 x 59 mm, 390 g||129 x 88 x 102 mm, 813 g|

 Body comparison: Canon M50 vs Sony RX10 II

 The physical size and weight of the Canon M50 and the Sony RX10 II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M50 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 II is notably larger (11 percent) than the Canon M50.
 It is noteworthy in this context that the RX10 II is splash and dust-proof, while the M50 does not feature any corresponding weather-sealing.